ec-europa/europa-component-library/docs/agentic/ecl-static-page.md

   ```

   Verify it actually works before handing off — start it backgrounded,
-  `curl` the HTML page, the module script, the main CSS, and a font file,
+  `curl` the HTML page, the module script, the main CSS, and (EC only — EU
+  ships no self-hosted fonts, see `scripts/static-pages/README.md`) a font
-  check for `200`/sane `Content-Type`, then stop it.
+  file; check for `200`/sane `Content-Type`, then stop it.

 - Don't reach for `claude-in-chrome` unless the user asks for it — they can
   check the visual result themselves once `serve.js` is running.